SirajRafique/The-Language-Hub/README.md

 # The Language Hub

 This is a website for people of all ages looking to learn English online or face-to-face.
-They can have their English tested and or book one of our courses with British Council accredited teacher.
+They can have their English tested and or book one of our courses with a British Council accredited teacher.

 ### UX